 But eventually, you have to get back to a place where you can heal your relationship without the constant opinion that your partner is guilty until proven innocent.

 If you cannot do this, you should no longer be in a romantic relationship with this person because there is no point in losing your mind over the anxiety after infidelity by a partner.
+And absolutely no point in maintaining a relationship that is not headed toward healing and intimacy once again.

 How to get over anxiety after an affair